germs-lab/interbrc-microbiome/agenda.md

 11:30 – 12:30: Lunch (Mediterranean)

-12:30 – 02:20: Research talks from Sarah Lebeis (GLBRC) & Yen Ning Chai (JBEI)
+12:30 – 01:30: Research talks from Sarah Lebeis (GLBRC) & Yen Ning Chai (JBEI)

+1:30 - 1:45:  Lab Tour (optional)

+1:45 - 2:20 Identify questions - how do you want to define the core?
+What should our questions be between BRCS?

 02:20 - 02:30: Short Break (Coffee)

-02:30 – 03:00: Identify questions - how do you want to define the core?
-What should our questions be between BRCS?

-03:00 – 05:00: Tutorial
+02:30 – 05:00: Tutorial

 05:30 – 7:00: Dinner at [Dublin Bay](https://dublinbayames.com/)